 The Board of Nursing was created in 1911 by an act of the State Legislature and signed into law by former Governor Ben W. Hooper.
 The board’s mission is to safeguard the health, safety and welfare of Tennesseans by requiring that all who practice nursing within this state are qualified and licensed to practice.

 Legislation passed in 2009 authorized the board to issue a Medication Aide Certificate to nurse aides with additional training in a board approved medication administration program.
-Medication Aides must successfully complete the Medication Aid Certification Examination (MACE) for licensure.
+Medication Aides must successfully complete the Tennessee Medication Aid Certification Examination for licensure.

-The board is further authorized to issue an advanced practice nurse (APN) certificate with or without a certificate to prescribe to registered nurses in four roles: nurse practitioners, nurse anesthetists, nurse midwives and clinical nurse specialists.
+The board is further authorized to issue an advanced practice registered nurse (APRN) certificate with or without a certificate to prescribe (CF) to registered nurses in four roles: nurse practitioners, nurse anesthetists, nurse midwives and clinical nurse specialists.
 Qualifications include current registered nurse licensure, a master’s degree in a nursing specialty area, three quarter hours of pharmacology, national certification and evidence of specialized practitioner skills.
 An advanced practice nurse certificate without prescriptive authority is issued when the nurse does not meet the pharmacology qualification and for applicants meeting certain “grandfathering” provisions.

 The board prescribes the minimum curriculum for all nursing programs on ground, online, distance or via other electronic means and annually approves schools of nursing meeting board standards.
 New schools undergo an approval process including a survey of the program.
 Schools not meeting standards are investigated and the board is authorized to place the school on conditional approval or close the program if standards are not met.